 The team developed FA15™ to provide a sustainable, pure, and vegan-friendly source of C15:0 that was easy to take every day.

-A variety of studies have shown that C15:0 improves cellular resilience, repairs mitochondrial function, and naturally targets PPAR receptors that regulate metabolism, immunity, mood, sleep and appetite.
+A variety of studies have shown that C15:0 improves cellular resilience, repairs mitochondrial function, and naturally targets PPAR receptors that regulate metabolism, immunity, mood, sleep, and appetite.

 Supporting cell membranes.
 As we age, our cell membranes become more fragile.
 Cell membranes protect our cells from external stressors and help keep cells sturdy.
 When our cell membranes weaken, so do our cells' functionalities.

-C15:0 is a sturdy, odd-chain, saturated fatty acid that integrates itself into cell membranes to fortify them and strengthen them, giving them better protection against cellular degradation than omega-3 fatty acids, which allows cell membranes to become more fragile and susceptible to oxidative stress and cellular breakdown.
+C15:0 is a sturdy, odd-chain, saturated fatty acid that integrates itself into cell membranes to fortify and strengthen them, giving them better protection against cellular degradation than omega-3 fatty acids, which allows cell membranes to become more fragile and susceptible to oxidative stress and cellular breakdown.

 C15:0 increases mitochondrial function by up to 45%, keeping our cells active and ensuring they’re able to carry out cellular processes as they should.